taroooyan/bg-wiki/NANO-MANUAL.md

 * 8 clear neoprene feet or runners are provided in the kit to stick on the 4 corners of the top and bottom sides of the case.
 Theyʼre not absolutely necessary, but these pads make it easier to mount the device in many situations.

 * Strap(s)are provided to make it easier to mount the Nano on a car or other vehicle.
-See “Mounting tips” [in the Operation Manual].
+(Meanwhile [[#10 “Mounting tips” in Operation Manual|https://github.com/Safecast/bGeigieNanoKit/wiki/Nano-Operation-Manual]].)

 In this conﬁguration, the Nano is fully operational for most types of data gathering.
-See the "Nano User Guide" (operations manual).

 An optional beta window can be made if desired.
-[See in the Operation Manual].
+[See in #2 Uses in the Operation Manual, or in Options in the Parts List page].

 An Apple audio cord is provided for iGeigie mode update to online databases.
-See the "Safecast API User Manual". [needs to be added!]
+See the "Safecast API User Manual".
+(In draft [[#11 “API, uploading data to Safecast” in Operation Manual|https://github.com/Safecast/bGeigieNanoKit/wiki/Nano-Operation-Manual]].)

 ####Congratulations, your Nano kit assembly is finished!